-Should you feel your TORO Product contains a defect in material or workmanship, contact the dealer who sold you the product or any Authorized TORO Service Dealer or TORO Master Service Dealer.
+Should you feel your Toro Product contains a defect in materials or workmanship, contact the retailer who sold you the product or any Authorized Service Dealer or Master Service Dealer.
 The Yellow Pages of your telephone directory is a good reference source.
 The dealer will either arrange service at his/her dealership or recommend another Authorized Service Dealer who may be more convenient.
 You may need proof of purchase (copy of registration card, sales receipt, etc.) for warranty validation.

-If for any reason you are dissatisfied with the Service Dealer's analysis of the defect in materials or workmanship or if you need a referral to a TORO Service Dealer, please feel free to contact us at the following address:
+If for any reason you are dissatisfied with the Service Dealer's analysis of the defect in materials or workmanship or if you need a referral to a Toro Service Dealer, please feel free to contact us at:

-Toro Customer Service Department 8111 Lyndale Avenue South Bloomington, MN 55420-1196 612-888-8801 800-348-2424
+Customer Service Department Toro Warranty Company 8111 Lyndale Avenue South Bloomington, MN 55420-1196 612-888-8801 800-348-2424